Request a Demo

 REST API available.
 All municipal integrations must be built from scratch at additional cost and timeline.

-Independently deployable services for constituent management, case workflow, communication, and reporting.
+Independently deployable services for constituent management, case workflow, AI, portal, communication, and reporting.
 Scale components independently.
+Source code for each microservice.

 Monolithic architecture with annual major releases.
 Updates require full regression testing and planned downtime.